wisniewskikr/chrisblog-it-cloud/spring-cloud/observability/springcloud-springboot3-observability-grafana-stack/README.md

 USAGES
 ------

-You can test this project in many configurations.
-Please choose the configuration that suits you best.
-Configurations:
+This project can be tested in following configurations:
 * **Usage Docker Compose (Recommended)**: all services are started as Docker containers definied in "docker-compose/with-custom-services/docker-compose.yaml" file.
 * **Usage Kubernetes (Minikube) (Recommended)**: all services are started as Kubernetes pods.
 * **Usage Manual + Docker**: custom services are started manually from command line.
 Other services (like Sql Databases, NoSql Databases etc.) are started as Docker containers.